 If you want to tweak your espresso for perfection, you can adjust the grind size for the right crema and for bolder flavors, and you can adjust the strength of the shot with a knob.

-The LCD looks great and it allows you see your selection.
+The LCD looks great and it allows you to see your selection.

 The machine has also a water filter to ensure pure water is going into your coffee, and you don’t have to descale the machine too often.